-Meta-analysis has been widely applied in SNP-disease risk association study because SNPs had specific genome location, meanwhile, it is also booming in the realm of DNA methylation gradually.
-The primers for methylation detection have been considered when extracting information from studies, however, it was difficult to be analyzed in the following subgroup or meta-regression analysis sometimes since the high diversity of the primers used in each individual article.
-For example, at least 3 different primer sets were observed in the 17 studies we selected for meta-analysis (Additional file 1: Table S2).
-Moreover, in order to expatiate on the divergence of different CpG sites, we collected the methylation signals of 5 CpGs from methylation 27 K and 450 K microarray dataset from TCGA project (Ad and Sc).
+Meta-analysis has been widely applied in SNP-disease risk association studies because SNPs have specific genome location.
+Meta-analysis is also gradually starting to boom in the realm of DNA methylation.
+Here, the primers for methylation detection have been considered when extracting information from studies; however, they have sometimes been difficult to analyze in the subsequent subgroup or meta-regression analysis due to the great diversity of the primers used in each individual article.
+For example, at least three different primer sets were observed in the 17 studies we selected for meta-analysis (Additional file 1: Table S2).
+Moreover, in order to expatiate on the divergence of different CpG sites, we collected the methylation signals of five CpGs from the methylation 27 K and 450 K microarray datasets from TCGA project (Ad and Sc).
 It was found that the ORs of the five CpG sites were dramatically different (Table 4).
-Subgroup analysis further showed significantly different ORs in different primer set.
-It reminded that future DNA methylation detection in case–control studies should be designed more accurately and comprehensively to some certain CpG site or blocks and the location information should be clearly noted when published to facilitate the re-analysis of the published data.
+Subgroup analysis further showed significantly different ORs in different primer sets.
+This reminds us that future DNA methylation detection in case-control studies should be designed more accurately and comprehensively for certain CpG sites or blocks and the location information should be clearly noted when published in order to facilitate the re-analysis of the published data.

-In conclusion, this integrated analysis of the pooled data provided strong evidence that the APC promoter hypermethylation is significantly associated with NSCLC, especially with adenocarcinoma, and it would be a promising diagnosis biomarker for lung adenocarcinoma with remote non-invasive media detection.

 Conclusion

-The methylation status of APC promoter was strongly associated with NSCLC, especially adenocarcinoma.
-APC methylation test could be applied in the clinical diagnosis of lung adenocarcinoma.
+In conclusion, this integrated analysis of the pooled data provides strong evidence that the methylation status of the APC promoter is strongly associated with NSCLC, especially for adenocarcinoma.
+Therefore, the APC methylation test could be a promising diagnostic biomarker which could be applied in the clinical diagnosis of lung adenocarcinoma with remote non-invasive media detection.

 Methods